-In December 2021, our Board reviewed our 2021 corporate goals and gave feedback to management and the Compensation Committee for further discussion and review in January 2022.
-Our Board and the Compensation Committee did not approve any annual bonus payment prior to the resolution of the clinical hold in early January 2022.
+In November 2022, our Board reviewed our 2022 corporate goals and gave feedback to the Compensation Committee and management for further discussion and review.
+Our Board and the Compensation Committee did not approve any annual bonus payment prior to assessing the status of performance in January 2023.